 Dr. Martin Kreutz

-I grew up in a region called “Bergisches Land” near of Cologne (Germany).
+I grew up in a region called “Bergisches Land” near Cologne (Germany).
 I have been interested in microscopy since my early childhood.
 It started with a small toy microscope from the department store, which I got from my parents for Christmas when I was about 10 years old.
 One of those with a pickled bee and brine shrimp eggs.
 You know the kind!
 Although I could only see dim outlines through that microscope, I was fascinated by the fact that there were obviously living creatures there that were so small I couldn’t see them and that I had no idea about.
 Unfortunately, I did not keep my first microscope.

 After my apprenticeship, I began studying chemistry at the University of Siegen, which I completed with a doctorate in 1991.
 I got my first job in 1992 at a pharmaceutical company in Constance on Lake Constance.
-There I was a lab manager in pharmaceutical analytics.
-Later I worked in the quality assurance.
+There I was lab manager in pharmaceutical analytics.
+Later I worked in quality assurance.
 In the summer of 1993 I discovered the Simmelried with its great diversity of proto- and metazoans.
 It was only 4 km away from where I lived at that time.

 In 1994 I decided to buy a research microscope, as it was clear to me that I would be involved in microscopy for the rest of my life.
 At that time I decided to buy the Olympus BX50, which had been launched just 1 year before.
 All the photos you see on my website were taken with this microscope.

 In June 1995, I met Prof. Wilhelm Foissner at a microscopists’ meeting in Dorfibm/Austria.
 My contact to him should last until his death in 2020.
 He inspired me and sensitized me for the ciliates, which you will probably be able to tell by the number of ciliate species on my website.
 In 2003 he proposed to publish a book about the biodiversity in the Simmelried, which was published in 2006.